marunpeng93/tas/README.md

 ### Sync Tasks

 With Tas, we can turn complex logic or high-coupling logic into a set of mini-tasks.
-All mini-tasks are executed one by one.
+All mini-tasks are performed one by one.

 ```js
 tas({